BuoyantIO/gateway-api-workshop/README.md

 By default, the Faces app installs a `face` workload, which calls the `smiley` and `color` workloads. `smiley` returns a grinning face, and `color` returns blue.
 We'll also enable the `smiley2` and `color2` workloads, which we'll use
-later: `smiley2` returns a heart-eyed smiley, and `color2` returns orange.
+later: `smiley2` returns a heart-eyed smiley, and `color2` returns green.

 ```bash
 helm install faces \